ADOPTION OF INTEGRITY PACT IN COCHIN SHIPYARD LIMITED

 Purchase / procurement wing of CSL would be the focal point for implementing IP.
 Vigilance office would be responsible for review, enforcement, and reporting on vigilance issues.

 IP would be implemented through Independent External Monitors (IEMs), who are eminent persons appointed by the organization, with approval of CVC.
 The term of appointment for an IEM would be 3 years.
 Name of the IEM will be mentioned in NIT.

 The IEM would review independently and objectively assess, as to whether and to what extent parties have complied with their obligations under the IP.
 IEM would have access to all contract documents, whenever required.
 The bidders may raise disputes / complaints if any , with the IEM.
 The IEMs would examine complaints received by them and give their recommendations / views to the CMD, CSL.
 Recommendations of IEMs would be in the nature of advice and would not be legally binding.
 Their role is independent in nature and the advice once tendered would not be subject to review at the request of the organization.

 Shri.
-Om Prakash Singh, IPS (Retd) and Shri.
-Jagadip Narayan Singh, IAS (Retd.) have been appointed as Independent External Monitors of Cochin Shipyard Limited.
+Jagadip Narayan Singh, IAS (Retd.) has been appointed as Independent External Monitor of Cochin Shipyard Limited.

 Implementation of Integrity Pact is envisaged to raise the standards of ethical practice in CSL.